4 min read

 Once again, there are multiple answers:

-1) If the club owners know you well, they might be nice and cover the costs through a combination of business insurance and their own funds.
+- If the club owners know you well, they could cover the costs with business insurance or their own funds.

-3) If you’re at a course that allows golfers to bring their own carts, and you own the cart, this is where the RV insurance would be useful.
+- If you’re at a course that allows golfers to bring their own carts and you own your cart, this is where the RV insurance would come in handy.

 Yes, You Can Get a DUI on a Golf Cart